USDA-ARS-NWRC/weather_forecast_retrieval/README.md

 ## hrrr_nomads

 The `hrrr_nomads` command line will download HRRR grib2 files from NOMADS. `hrrr_nomads` will fetch either the latest 3 hours of files or files between a start and end date.
-Optionally specify the forecast hours to limit how many files are downloaded.
+Optionally, specify the forecast hours to limit how many files are downloaded.
 If a bounding box and additional preprocess path is specified, `hrrr_nomads` will crop the files to the variables needed for running AWSM.